Skip to Content

 Hearing loss is common in the UK

-Trouble hearing conversations?
-You're not alone, as according to RNID, hearing loss affects approximately 18 million people in the UK, with higher prevalence among older adults.
-Over half of the population aged 50 and older, and 80% of those aged 70 and older, experience hearing loss.
+According to RNID, hearing loss affects around 18 million people in the UK, and is more common among older adults.
+Over half of the population aged 55+, and 80% of those aged 70 and older, experience hearing loss.

 Hearing loss classification and economic impact

-Hearing loss is classified as conductive, sensorineural, or mixed, yet new research suggests that nearly 50% of people in the UK think that hearing aids, unlike glasses, still carry stigma, lack of awareness, and perceptions of ineffectiveness in today's society.
+Hearing loss is classified as conductive, sensorineural, or mixed, yet new research suggests that nearly 50% of people in the UK think that hearing aids, unlike glasses, still carry stigma.
 Another worrying statistic is that 11% would rather live with hearing loss than wear hearing aids at all.

 However, tinnitus is more common among those who already have hearing loss, with 80% of people with severe to profound hearing loss having the condition.
-Tinnitus, characterised by ringing, buzzing, or other sounds in the ears without an external source, often accompanies hearing loss and can greatly affect quality of life.
+If you have ever noticed a persistent ringing or buzzing in your ears that no one else can hear, that is tinnitus, and it is far more disruptive to daily life than many people expect.

 The relationship between hearing loss and tinnitus is a complex one.
-Many experience both conditions at the same time, with tinnitus sometimes being the first indication of underlying hearing damage.
-This can ultimately strengthen feelings of isolation and frustration, making early intervention and support important.
+Many experience both conditions at the same time, with tinnitus sometimes being the first sign of underlying hearing damage.

-• Over half of people over 55 in the UK have hearing loss.
+• Over half of people 55+ in the UK have hearing loss.

 • 80% of people above the age of 70 experience some level of hearing loss.
 (Source for both points: RNID)